Right: Black Boy Said, Carrie Mae Weems, Gelatin Silver Print 20 × 16 Inches, 1987–1988.

 Her ability to bring social issues of race, class, and gender into poignant, private moments makes her stunning work heartbreaking and empowering all at the same time.

-This feature was part of our Madness issue, printed in 2017.
+The original feature was part of our Madness issue, printed in 2017.

 All Works Courtesy of Jack Shainman Gallery.